Chris Jones, The merits of hiring a game designer

 A game plan & other supporting product documentation such as Game Design Documentation is important for your games team to have to provide direction & set expectations. this is especially important if you are working remote teams in other countries in different timezones.
 You need a game designer to able to communicate & articulate the details of game mechanics & features that add most value to the game product.
 Such documentation is also very useful for investment opportunities with a business plan.

-In summary, having an game designer on board for the whole duration of your game project is essential from concept to release adding alot of value to overall gaming experience for the end users.
+In summary, having a hired game designer on board for the whole duration of your game project is essential from concept to release adding alot of value to overall gaming experience for the end users.